rphair/frankenwallet/README.md

 # frankenwallet

-## Air-gapped secure transaction building, key backup, and secure environment for Cardano &amp; other cryptos
+## Air-gapped transaction building, key backup, and secured browser wallets for Cardano &amp; other cryptos

 For all documentation and scripts see https://cosd.com/frankenwallet.